Fossil Downs Station: History

-In 1952(?) at Fossil Downs Homestead, Preston Walker of UAM Mission Fitzroy Crossing married the head stockman and his bride, a nursing sister from Darwin.
+In 1952(?) at Fossil Downs Homestead, Preston Walker of United Aborigines Mission Fitzroy Crossing married the head stockman and his bride, a nursing sister from Darwin.

-A large proportion of the West Kimberley was afflicted by drought in 1952 and 1953 including Fossil Downs.
+A large proportion of the West Kimberley was afflicted by drought in 1952 and 1953, including Fossil Downs.
 Virtually all feed was lost and even many native trees started dying as a result of intense heat and lack of water.
 The number of cattle in the area was reduced by half.
 This was the first drought suffered by pastoralists in 70 years, with many hurriedly sinking bores and buying feed to keep their stock alive.
-Other nearby properties that were affected in Noonkanbah, Liveringa, Quandan, Gogo, Glenroy, Cherrabun, Luiluigui, Christmas Creek and Bohemia Downs Station.
+Other nearby properties that were affected were Noonkanbah, Liveringa, Quandan, Gogo, Glenroy, Cherrabun, Luiluigui, Christmas Creek and Bohemia Downs Station.